-The condition appears when an imbalance occurs in a man’s hormone levels, causing him to have a decreased amount of testosterone compared to estrogen.
-This imbalance can be caused by a number of factors, including age, side effects of medications and other drugs, health conditions, or herbal products.
+The condition occurs when there is an imbalance in a man’s hormone levels.
+This causes him to have a decreased amount of testosterone compared to estrogen.
+This imbalance can be caused by some factors, including age, side effects of medications and other drugs, health conditions, or herbal products.

 Gynecomastia can occur naturally during various stages in life where there is a shift in hormone levels.
-The ages where this condition is most prominent includes infancy, the years during puberty, and older ages.
+The ages where this condition is most prominent include infancy, puberty, and older ages.
 Typically, the condition corrects itself over time as the hormone levels return to normal.